rice-glaciology/cresis_tutorials/docs/doing-science/fabric-polarimetry.md

 2. **References $\Delta\tau$ to zero over a coherent band** just below the surface return, removing channel timing and phase biases and the unwrapping constant.

-    !!! warning "Use a band, not a single bin"
-        A single-bin reference injects its own error as a constant on every node.
-Because a surface-anchored solve can only absorb a constant into the shallowest interval, that error shows up as **spurious near-surface fabric** — a real-looking signal that is pure artefact.
-        Set `fabric.ref_band_twtt`.
-The joint solve carries the residual as an explicit offset nuisance, which makes interval 1 reference-degenerate:
-        **quotable fabric starts at interval 2.**

 3. **Averages into along-track blocks** with coherence weighting.